CarlosTheran/NautilusTutorial/creating executing a pod/kubectl_pods.md

 ![Jupyterhub](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/jupytherhub.PNG)

-Once get access is provided, you are allowed to create your containers.
-There is a restriction, *Your persistent home folder initially will be limited to 5GB.
-If you need more, you can request it to be extended.*
+Once the access is provided, you are allowed to create your containers.
+There is a restriction, *Your persistent home folder initially will be limited to 5GB of storage.
+You can request for more storage.*

 ![Jupyterhub_container](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/jupyterhub_containers.PNG)